 How to make pho

-4).
-Roast the pho spice seasoning in a pan on the stove top.
-Add the seasoning to a stock bag, then add to the pot at the last hour of cooking.
+Roast the pho spices in a dry pan on the stovetop to enhance their aroma.
+Place the spices in a stock bag or cheesecloth, then add them to the pot during the last hour of simmering.

-5).
-While the pho broth is simmering, cook the rice noodles as directed, then strain, rinse with cold water and set it aside.
+While the broth is simmering, cook the rice noodles according to the package instructions.
+Strain and rinse the noodles with cold water, then set aside.

-6).
-Strain the broth and into another large pot.
-Season the broth with rock sugar, mushroom powder, and fish sauce.
-As always, taste and add more seasoning as needed to liking.
+Strain the broth into another large pot to remove the solids.
+Season the broth with rock sugar, mushroom seasoning, and fish sauce.
+Taste and adjust the seasoning to your preference for the perfect balance of sweetness, saltiness, and umami.

 How to assemble a bowl of beef pho